greg-raven/hdc/_posts/2022-04-19-2022-redlands-bicycle-classic-heres-what-you-need-to-know.md

 ---
-title: "2022 Redlands Bicycle Classic: Here’s what you need to know"
+title: "2022 Redlands Bicycle Classic: Here's what you need to know"
 date: "2022-04-19T17:10:50-07:00"
 layout: post
 categories: